 As for Estus Pirkle, I first became aware of the man through the use of his voice on the Negativland album Helter Stupid, but here's a whole hour-long movie of the man himself in action.
 You'll not see anything like it today.

 NOTE: If you stick with this movie (highly recommended), you may recognize some of the background music.
-Director Ormond reused some of Hoyt Curtain's score from one of his previous films, The Mesa of Lost Women.
+Director Ormond reused some of Hoyt Curtin's score from one of his previous films, The Mesa of Lost Women.
 This same score was also recycled in Ed Wood's Jail Bait.
 Curtain himself was much better known as the main composer of theme songs and underscore at Hanna Barbera.
 His cartoon work is sterling, but his Lost Mesa music is dreadful and dreary stuff.
 How it ever wound up being used in three movies is beyond me.

 Anyway, here's the full-length movie: